shinyorg/documentation/src/content/docs/music/playback.md

 The `IMusicPlayer` interface provides full playback control for music tracks from the device library.

-On iOS, the player supports two modes that are automatically selected based on the track's properties:
+On Apple platforms, all playback runs through `MPMusicPlayerController.ApplicationMusicPlayer` — the track's properties only decide how it is enqueued:
-- **Local playback** via `AVAudioPlayer` when `ContentUri` is available (purchased/synced tracks)
+- **Local library tracks** are looked up by their persistent ID (via `MPMediaQuery`) and set as the player's queue.
-- **Streaming playback** via `MPMusicPlayerController.SystemMusicPlayer` when `StoreId` is available (Apple Music subscription tracks)
+- **Streaming catalog tracks** — those returned by [`SearchCatalogAsync`](/music/querying/#catalog-search-apple-music) with a `CatalogId` — are enqueued by catalog id via `MPMusicPlayerStoreQueueDescriptor`.
+An active Apple Music subscription is required; the track need not be in the user's library.

 ## Playing a Track